-SPA 111 Elementary Spanish I: DRE 097; or satisfactory reading and writing placement Prerequisites:
+Prerequisites: DRE 097; or satisfactory reading and writing placement scores

-SPA 181 Corequisites:
+Corequisites: SPA 181

 This course introduces the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the development of basic listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written Spanish and demonstrate cultural awareness.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education requirement in humanities/fine arts.